WebAssembly/spec/md-proto/WebAssembly.md

 result value.

-> In accordance with IEEE 754-2008, for the comparison instructions, negative zero is considered equal to zero, and NaN values are not less than, greater than, or equal to any other values, including themselves.
+> In accordance with IEEE 754-2008, for the comparison instructions, negative zero is considered equal to zero, and NaN values aren't less than, greater than, or equal to any other values, including themselves.

 ### T: Shift Instruction Family